Ante Mrmić

-Ante Mrmić (born 6 August 1992) is a Croatian football goalkeeper who plays for Tehničar 1974 in the Prva HNL.
+Ante Mrmić (born 6 August 1992) is a Croatian football goalkeeper who plays for Tehničar 1974.

 Career

 Mrmić was part of the Varaždin youth system, and also started his senior career with Varaždin.
 This Varaždin organisation suffered repeated financial difficulties while he was with them, and eventually folded in 2015.
 The NK Varaždin he plays for since 2018 is not associated with his earlier club, and the two actually co-existed for three years.

 He joined Tehničar 1974 in summer 2020.